ru-fix/completable-reactor/README.md

 ![Alt processor.png](docs/processor.png?raw=true "MergePoint")

+### Merger
-**Merger** - synchronous method that takes Handlers computation result and uses it to update Payload.
+Merger is a synchronous method that takes Handlers computation result and uses it to update Payload.
 Merger is being invoked by framework sequentially.
 That is why it is safe to modify payload within merger.
 ```java
 @Reactored("myNiceMerger documentation")